scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** touch
 - **Duration:** instant

 Restore the body of a creature in range you can see.
 Make a spellcasting roll.
-The creature heals 6 wounds and removes all injuries, healing an extra wound for every critical rolled.
+The creature heals 6 wounds adding a wound for every critical rolled, removes all minor injuries, and removes one major injury.
 A creature can only be healed by this spell once per long rest.

 Add a wound for every level cast above 6th.